-There are three customization commands that are used to define the information needed to size pipes.
+There are three customization commands that define the information needed to size pipes:

-The DM Plumbing->Customization->Pipe Size command defines the pipe sizes that are available to be used for each pipe type.
+- The Pipe Sizes command defines the pipe sizes that are available to be used for each pipe type.

-The DM Plumbing->Customization->Pipe Flow Categories command defines the types of flow that are available for each pipe type.
+- The Pipe Flow Categories command defines the types of flow available for each pipe type.
 Flows that have diversity factors can be created using this command.

-The DM Plumbing->Customization->Pipe Sizing Tables command defines the tables that are used to size the pipes.
+- The Pipe Sizing Tables command defines the tables used to size the pipes.
 The sizing tables set a maximum flow value for each pipe size.
 Horizontal and vertical pipes can be sized to different values.

 Each pipe type is listed in the grid.
 All of the available pipe sizes are listed below the pipe type.
 Each pipe type has a separate set of sizes associated with it.